 University: P. J. Šafárik Univers ity in Košice

 Faculty: Faculty of Arts

-Course ID: KPE/ PDU/15 Course na me: Teaching M ethodology and Pedagogy
+Course ID: KPE PDU/15 / Course na Course name: Teaching Methodology and Pedagogy

-Course type, sco Course type: Le Recommended Per week: 2 / 2 Course method ecture / Practice course-load (h Per study perio ours):
+Course type, sco Course type: La Recommended Per week: 2 / 2 Course method ecture / Practice course-load (h Per study perio ours):

 Number of ECT S credits: 5

-Recommended s emester/trimes ster of the cours e: 1.
+Recommended s semester/trimes ter of the cours e: 1.

-Course level: II. ,
+Course level: II.

 Prerequisities:

-Conditions for co ourse completi on:
+Conditions for c ourse completi on:

 Learning outcon nes:

-Brief outline of t he course:
+Brief outline of t the course:

-Recommended li iterature:
+Recommended l iterature:

-Course language 2:
+Course language e:

 Notes:

-Course assessme Total number of a ts: 854
+Course assessme Total number of ts: 947

 A В С D Е FX

-24.82 28.34 26.35 14.4 5.62 0.47
+24.08 27.98 26.19 14.68 6.55 0.53

 Provides: doc.
 Pa aedDr.
-Renáta C Drosová, PhD., M lgr.
-Katarína Pet ríková, PhD.
+Renáta C Prosová, PhD., M Igr.
+Zuzana Vaga ská, PhD. .

-Date of last mod ification: 12.03 5.2024
+Date of last mod ification: 18.09 .2024

-Approved: prof. Lívia Körtvélyess • osová, CSc., prof .
+Approved: prof. Lívia Körtvélyess - osová, CSc., prot f.
 PhDr.
 Eugen A ndreanský, PhD. , prof. PaedDr.

-University: P. J. Šafá rik University in Košice Faculty: Faculty of A rts Course ID: KAaA/ TPDFm/15 Course name: Terminology and Translation of Documentaries Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 3.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A Arts Course ID: KAaA/ TPDFm/15Course name: Terminology and Translation of Documentaries Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): Idy period: 28 Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 3.
 Course level: II.
-Prerequisities: the groups are allowed for the course no mat for class or he/she wi Continuous assessme Students are expected s are expected to attend each class according to schedule.
+Prerequisities: the groups are allowe for the course no mai for class or he/she wi Continuous assessme Students are expected s are expected to attend each class according to schedule.
 No transfers among d.
 Should the student miss three or more classes, he/she will not receive credits tter what his/her overall results are on the tests.
-The student must be on time ll be marked as absent.
+The student must be on time ill be marked as absent. by the lecturer.
+Shou Id students fail to meet the requirements ( two presentations), they will not ents are required to read all texts given by the lecturer in order to participate in receive credits.

-receive credits.
 Students are required to read all texts given by the lecturer in order to participate in discussions - if they fail to participate in discussions they will be marked absent.